isharaNilnuwan/Submit-Jokes-Micro-Service/README.md

-# Building a Submit Microservice with Express and MongoDB
+# Building a Joke Submit Portal Microservice with Express and MongoDB

 ## Description
 This project is a microservice built using Express.js and MongoDB.
 It provides functionality for submitting and managing data in a scalable and efficient manner.
 The service includes endpoints for submitting data, retrieving submitted records, and managing them using a MongoDB database.
+The system includes other microservices for moderating jokes and viewing jokes.

 ## Features
 - **Usage of API Key**: Implements API key authentication for secure communication with private servers.